riddhi-bheda/MockETFs/README.md

 # MockETFs
-Predicting and Analyzing Stock Performance Based on Non-Obvious Company Factors
+Predicting and Analyzing Stock Performance Based on Non-Obvious Company Factors (in progress of being updated)